Atmospheric

 Olivia Luke ‘29

-This poem is written about my different experiences of grief.
-It begins with describing the shock and denial of the loss of someone.
-The poem then transitions to finally facing that grief, letting yourself be present in it, and finally beginning to process.
+This poem is written about my different experiences with grief.
+It begins with a description of the shock and denial over the loss of someone.
+The poem then transitions to finally facing that grief, letting yourself be present in it, and finally beginning to process it.
 The poem finishes with the realization that even though you have faced grief, that person is truly gone, and sometimes staying in denial is more comforting than facing reality.